New York Indian Community Guide

 New York, NY 10021

-Reviewer's Summary: Lousy Food; Bad Service
+Reviewer's Summary: Simla NYC - Lousy Food; Bad Service

 Simla on the Upper East Side is the kind of restaurant that puts off people from trying Indian cuisine a second time.